 Hello.I'm Katie.
-I'm a midwesterner at heart but a Bostonian for now.
+I'm a midwesterner at heart but living in Mexico for a year.
 Foxflat is my digital project notebook.
 Click the "About" page for more.

 Monthly Archives: May 2012